 It was only a few years ago that South Sydney were on top of the world after breaking a decades-long premiership drought.
-Now, with Anthony Seibold at the helm, the Bunnies have grand plans after hopping into the top four last year.
+Now, with Wayne Bennett at the helm, the Bunnies have grand plans after a few promising campaigns in a row.

 About the South Sydney Rabbitohs

 |Premierships:||21 – 1908, 1909, 1914, 1918, 1925, 1926, 1927, 1928, 1929, 1931, 1932, 1950, 1951, 1953, 1954, 1955, 1967, 1968, 1970, 1971, 2014|

 50% matched deposit up to USD $5,000

 |Visit BetOnline BetOnline Review|

 Claim a 50% deposit bonus up to the value of USD $250

 |Visit Bovada Bovada Review|

 Updated Rabbitohs futures odds